shanelawrence/cve_manager_VS/README.md

 -------------

 **TODO:**
-Next iteration is to figure out how to incorperate a list of virtustreams critical product inventory,
+Next iteration is to figure out how to incorperate a list of a critical product inventory,
-and only create reports that apply to the CPEs on Virtustreams production inventory.
+and only create reports that apply to the CPEs on product inventory.

 -------------

 *Shane Lawrence*
 *Sr Advisor, Cloud Platform Security*
-*Virtustream*
-*www.virtustream.com*
-*A Dell Technologies Business*